Kobedi/ai-example/README.md

 API Key and then add it as advised.
 [Add it without the ""]

-Please feel free to access my own code example, the third link just so you can see how I structured my understanding.
-I am sure you will find a few issue here and there
+Please feel free to access my own code example, under my github handle below.
+I am sure you will find a few issues here and there
 , that's no problem.
 I am just also learning like everyone else.
 See my attempt in  https://github.com/Kobedi/ai-example.git